AnshTanwar/GUI-Cansat-22/README.md

 # GUI built in PyQt (Python) for a Can-Sized Sattelite (CanSat)

 ```
 This is not our main GUI.
-A different GUI was used in the Cansat 22 Competion
+A different GUI was used in the Cansat 22 Competion.
 ```